Important Notice About the FUTA Tax Rate

 If you use a payroll service like ours, you likely don’t spend much time thinking about the Federal Unemployment Tax Act.
 It provides for payments of unemployment compensation to workers who have lost their jobs.
 Most employers pay both a state and a federal unemployment tax.

 If you’re handling payroll taxes yourself, be aware that the FUTA rate is 0.6% on the first $7,000 in wages (per employee).

-One thing that can affect that amount is if states take loans from the Feds to pay for their unemployment claims, but don’t pay back their loan.
+One thing that can affect that amount is if states take loans from the Feds to pay for their unemployment claims but don’t repay them.